The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission.

 Hanalei Pier is a famous landmark on the Kauai coast (Getty Images)

 Set among mountains and palm trees, Hanalei Beach has beautiful blue waters.
 Like many Hawaiian beaches, Hanalei is ideal for riding the waves and there are multiple surfboard rental shops in the town itself.
-Further along the coastline, you’ll find famous Hawaiian landmark Hanalei Pier and this bay meets the mouth of the Hanalei River.
+Further along the coastline, you’ll find the famous Hawaiian landmark Hanalei Pier and this bay meets the mouth of the Hanalei River.
 Black Pot Beach Park is found behind the pier, with showers, picnic tables and other facilities.

 Where to stay

-Halaei Bay Resort has beach access and a large outdoor swimming pool, and is a 15-minute drive from Hanalei Pier.
+Halaei Bay Resort has beach access and a large outdoor swimming pool and is a 15-minute drive from Hanalei Pier.

 Hulopoe Bay, Lanai